-The targets planned by our faculty are followed at the field level (Fundamental Islamic Sciences, Philosophy and Religious Sciences, Islamic History and Arts) in accordance with performance indicators (see Evidence 1, Evidence 2).
+The targets planned by our faculty are followed at the field level (Fundamental Islamic Sciences, Philosophy and Religious Sciences, Islamic History and Arts) in accordance with performance indicators (see Evidence 2).
 The strategic plan determined with the participation of all areas is created and monitored in support of the SABIS system.
 The periodic monitoring (at the end of every year) of quality-oriented targets and outputs is examined by the members responsible for monitoring the areas within the Quality Commission and consultations are held with the faculty management on whether the PDCA cycles are closed and, if so, whether this cycle can be restarted.
 For example, the Dean's Office and our instructors have taken a joint decision to close dysfunctional courses upon the request of the course coordinators as an example of PDCA for curriculum improvement in elective course practice (see Evidence 3).

 The academic quality assurance mechanism within the faculty is operated in this way, and the monitoring of administrative units is carried out by administrative staff led by the faculty secretary, who is also a permanent member of the quality commission.
-Within the scope of monitoring quality assurance, the opinions of our internal and external stakeholders are taken (see Evidence 4, Evidence 5, Evidence 6), and risk analyses are carried out and evaluated (see Evidence 7, Evidence 8, Evidence 9, Evidence 10).
+Within the scope of monitoring quality assurance, the opinions of our internal and external stakeholders are taken (see Evidence 5, Evidence 6), and risk analyses are carried out and evaluated (see Evidence 5, Evidence 6), and risk analyses are carried out and evaluated (see Evidence 7, Evidence 9, Evidence 9, Evidence 10).